 5. Gubarra Springs

 Most people would not have heard of Gubarra Springs, but that doesn’t make them any less enticing than many other attractions in the park.
-These springs are best visited in the shoulder season between February and April, and offer nice respite from the warmer weather.
+These springs are best visited in the shoulder season between February and April, and offer a nice respite from the warm weather.
 The walk to the springs is moderately challenging, and when you get there you enter a true oasis.
-The great thing is that once there, you can explore the area at your own pace; there is plenty of shady beneath the monsoon canopy to relax and enjoy while surrounded by nature.
+The great thing is that once there, you can explore the area at your own pace; there is plenty of shade beneath the monsoon canopy to relax and enjoy while surrounded by nature.
 Bring a picnic and enjoy the day!

 Remember to be croc-wise and always observe crocodile warning and walking track signage while exploring Kakadu National Park.
 Kakadu is a challenging, raw, rich and dramatic landscape, with huge rewards for the adventurous traveller.